emqx/emqx-docs/en_US/mqtt/mqtt-exclusive-subscription.md

 | zone.external.exclusive_subscription | boolean | not set | switch for exclusive subscription on external zone   |
 | zone.internal.exclusive_subscription | boolean | not set | switch for exclusive subscription on internal zone |

-If the value of `exclusive_subscription` is not set on the zone, EMQX will determine whether the function is enabled based on `mqtt.exclusive_subscription`.
+If the value of `exclusive_subscription` is not set on the zone, EMQX will determine whether the function is enabled based on `mqtt.exclusive_subscription`. <!--what is a zone?-->